Trans+ Aware

 Tune into these Transvox episodes to learn more about the project, direct from the team.

-This week Gillian meets Stevie Corbin-Clarke from Bournemouth University and Katie Munday, one of the community reseachers to talk about a new project to investigate and find out about trans+ experiences of Cancer services.
+This week Gillian meets Stevie Corbin-Clarke from Bournemouth University and Katie Munday, one of the community researchers to talk about a new project to investigate and find out about trans+ experiences of Cancer services.
 They share the progress of their ongoing project; outlining plans for upcoming workshops, pride events, and other initiatives to get access to people to input into the research in creative and engaging ways.